 Biodiversity Advice and Condition Funds

 The establishment of the Biodiversity Advice Fund (BAF) and the Biodiversity Condition Fund (BCF) by central Government in 2001 has allowed for active management of biodiversity throughout New Zealand.
 These funds currently allocate over $3 million nationally each year for biodiversity on private land.
-Information on these funds is available on the biodiversity New Zealand website at the following link:

 Since 2002 (including funding rounds 2 - 8) Northland has received nearly $308,000 (9.3%) from the total amount of Biodiversity Advice Funding that has been allocated and $1.28 million (17.8%) from the total amount of Biodiversity Condition Funding allocated.
 This reflects Northland's relatively high residual biodiversity.